Icelk/kvarn/roadmap.md

 - [x] Referrer header in `Extensions::new()`
 - [x] cfg (https, multithreading, http2)

 # v0.3.0 Core

-This is a ~~smaller~~ less headline-feature-rich release, fixing several bugs, increasing performance, and adding small future necessary for a good web server.
+This is a ~~smaller~~ less headline-feature-rich release, fixing several bugs, increasing performance, and adding small features necessary for a *solid* web server.

-Name comes from the current plan to move core stuff into it's own crate.
+The name comes from the current plan to move core stuff into it's own crate.

 ## To do

+- [x] Full doc coverage (this took *way* too long...)
+- [ ] Partial test coverage
+- [x] Extension macros
 - [ ] Cache handling of Vary header (definitely the hardest)
 - [ ] Byte ranges
 - [ ] `read_to_bytes()` performance